 Can you really save a marriage after a mean cycle of infidelity?
 Some marriages should not be saved; they just aren’t meant to be salvaged.
 If the infidelity is a sign of domestic violence or emotional abuse, bury the relationship and move on.

-Once a determination is made that a marriage can be — and should be saved — the hard work starts.
+Once a determination is made that a marriage can be — and should be saved — the hard work starts toward saving a marriage after infidelity.
 It takes professional help to work through the anger, rage and other raw emotions that follow an affair.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.